 Mental Illness Education ACT works in the youth, school and community setting to provide education and awareness in relation to living with a mental illness.
 They use personal stories to demystify mental health problems and to contribute to increasing the likelihood of young people seeking help early.

 Funds raised: $28,310

-MIEACT pitched at TFN Canberra on 21 September and raised $28,310 to develop and begin to deliver a bullying prevention program, that not only provides support to victims of bullying, but also develops strong social networks to better prevent bullying in the first instance, while also encouraging initiators of bullying behaviour to seek support to begin to address the root causes of their own actions.
+MIEACT pitched at TFN Live Canberra on 21 September and raised $28,310 to develop, pilot and deliver a bullying prevention program that not only provides support to victims of bullying, but also develops strong social networks to better prevent bullying in the first instance.
+The program also encourages initiators of bullying behaviour to seek support to address the root causes of their own actions.

-The ‘No Labels’ program has been designed to work not only with those who are being bullied, but also with those who are doing the bullying and those who are witnessing it.
-By empowering all sides to identify behaviours and speak out, they begin to re-evaluate what they say and do to others and hold each other accountable.
-During the trial program, self-reported bullying behaviour rose from 52% to 82% and confidence in implementing strategies around bullying behaviour saw a 43% increase.
+The ‘No Labels’ program has been designed to work not only with those who are being bullied, but also with those who are doing the bullying and the witnesses.
+By empowering all sides to identify behaviours and speak out, they begin to re-evaluate what they say and hold each other accountable.
+During the pilot program, self-reported bullying behaviour rose from 52% to 82% and confidence in implementing strategies around bullying behaviour saw a 43% increase.
 Below is a case study of the program in action.